CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-For each mode (On Field, Off Field, and coupled), three figures are meticulously generated, each containing:
+For each mode (On Field, Off Field, and coupled), three figures are generated, each containing:
-&#8226 The complete array of hysteresis loops from all datasets, distinguished by colors assigned based on their cluster index.
+&#8226 The complete array of hysteresis loops from all datasets, distinguished by colors assigned based on their cluster index. <br>
-&#8226 The average hysteresis loops for each cluster, distinguished by colors assigned according to their cluster index.
+&#8226 The average hysteresis loops for each cluster, distinguished by colors assigned according to their cluster index. <br>
-&#8226 A spatial cartography displaying the assigned clusters.
+&#8226 A spatial cartography displaying the assigned clusters. <br>
 </p>

 ### Mean loop